Skip to main content

 The most successful Lens Games lean into the social features unique to Snapchat.
 Start building with these resources:

-• Sample Projects: Pre-built templates for Leaderboards, Turn Based and Platformer games available in Lens Studio.
+• Sample Projects: Pre-built templates for Leaderboard, Turn Based and Platformer style games are available to download from the Lens Studio home screen.

 • Game Components: Reusable building blocks for gameplay mechanics found in the "Games" section of the Asset Library.